Introduction Data Tools Publications Further resources Contact us

 NM_013716

 Reference gene files retrieve information on the RefSeq data, the NCBI database of curated, non-redundant reference sequences.
+You can mention them in your papers or find cheap ghostwriters for hire and let them do the work.

 The results consist of the following columns (where data is available):